GSI-CS-CO/bel_projects/modules/lm32_B2B_transfer/README.txt

 B2B_main.c.int => LM32 intrupt is OK
 Need to be done:(ECA updates...)
-ECA produces intrupt for LM32 and LM32 reads data from ECA Queue

 /* GSI_TM_LATCH_V2 */
 /* TLU */ there is one FIFO for channel 0 (B1) and other FIFO for channel 1 (B2)